Bleeds in printing can have a dramatic affect yet without proper setup can lead to disastrous results.

 Producing a bleed in many commercial graphic design and desktop publishing packages is easier than most people would think.

-First let us look at the initial creation of a document in indesign:
+First let us look at the initial creation of a document in Adobe InDesign:

 Below we have the “New Document Dialog”.
 This should be very familiar for anybody who has worked with InDesign however one of the hidden options in this dialog allows us to create our bleed right from the start.
 For this example I already have my preferences set for Inches to be used on the Horizontal and Vertical in the Ruler Units.
 You can change the example to your preferred point or metric values and it will work out the same, alternatively if you wish to change the default settings it can be found under Edit>Preferences>Units&Increments.